Have you ever walked into a showroom where the salesman was so pushy you couldn’t wait to get out?

 Wait a minute… We just answered the question, “What are you trying to sell me?”
 Isn’t this the same thing?
 Not exactly.

 When people ask this question, they want to know the benefits.

 You buy a Porche, but what you’re really buying is the sense of prestige and superiority.

-When you buy healthy foods, you are buying a better quality of life.
+When you buy healthy foods, you buy a better quality of life.

-Next time you make the presentation keep in mind these 4 questions.
+Next time you make the presentation keep in mind these four questions.

 8. Talking too fast

 When a prospect hears a salesperson talking too fast, they think he is trying to hide something.
 Whether this judgment is true doesn’t matter.

 It is the prospect’s perception, and we all know sometimes, perception is a reality.